jeffdam/crux/README.md

 ### Areas

-Area show pages contain the route data, a description of the climbing area, instructions on how to get to the area, photos of the area, and a sidebar of the subareas or routes contained within the area.
+Area show pages contain the area data, a description of the climbing area, instructions on how to get to the area, photos of the area, and a sidebar of the subareas or routes contained within the area.

+When logged in, users can create new subareas and edit subareas they posted.

 <img src="./app/assets/images/readme_img/area_show.png" width="80%">